Boutique travel agency, PeruNorth, takes you where only the discerning dare to tread:

-Myriad ways to visit Peru's vast Amazon region, including subsidised Amazon River cruises.
+Myriad ways to visit Peru's vast Amazon region - comprehensive range of Amazon River cruises & lodges.

-Fully-customisable itineraries to fit in with your timeframe and South America wish list.
+Fully-customisable itineraries to fit in with your timeframe & South America wish list.

 Northern Peru is packed full of stand-out destinations, in wildly divergent areas.
 There are world-class beaches, coastal cities with remarkable pre-Columbian ruins, Andean towns in spectacular mountain locations and a massive variety of flora and fauna.

 Northern Peru has long been known to a hardy few travelers, who have been particularly attracted to the little-visited archaeological sites that give an insight into fascinating pre-Inca cultures, such as the Chachapoya at Kuelap or Chimu at Chan Chan, that are only just offering up their secrets.

 The region also offers wildly contrasting landscapes, in a relatively short distance, moving from unspoilt Pacific beaches to imposing Andean mountains, via arid, coastal desert.